 My wife and I looked over the Blue Heron specialties like pork ribs, fajitas and country-fried steak.
 She settled on the less expensive bowl of French onion soup and a small Caesar salad.
 I went after a "Roadhouse" burger topped with bacon, an onion ring and barbecue sauce.
 We also picked up an order of thick-cut onion rings and deep-fried cheese curds.

 Minutes after we arrived, our waitress had offered to take our order before the kids got restless.
-It was a nice gesture that we declined and soon regretted

 Fortunately, the restaurant hires magician Justin Alan to entertain the kids on Tuesdays, and he appeared at the exact moment we were ready to call it a night.
 His routine - card tricks, illusions and light comedy - was lost on our son but delighted our daughter.
 He included her in the tricks and then surprised us all when he was able to make her card appear on the ceiling 20 feet away.
 He also took two separate cards and turned them into a single card, then put the souvenir in a plastic sleeve and gave it to our daughter as a memento of the night.
 His routine ended as our food arrived.